REU: Chemical Assembly

 ---|---|

-Dr. Liangcheng DuCHEMISTRY | Discovery of new antibiotics To fight against multidrug-resistant pathogens, REU students will learn how to isolate and identify new bioactive natural products from underexplored microorganisms.
-They will be exposed to techniques in microbial fermentation, metabolite analysis, biosynthetic gene deletion, cloning and expression, enzyme activity assay, and metabolic engineering. |
+Dr. Liangcheng DuCHEMISTRY | Discovery of new antibiotics The REU students will learn how to isolate and identify new bioactive natural products from underexplored microorganisms.
+They will be exposed to techniques in microbial fermentation, metabolite analysis, biosynthetic gene identification and mutation, cloning and expression, biosynthetic enzyme activity assay, and metabolic pathway engineering.
+The outcomes will contribute to the ongoing fight against multidrug-resistant pathogens. |

-Dr. Rebecca LaiCHEMISTRY | Electrochemical sensors using biomolecules The student involved in this project will fabricate paper-based E-AB sensors for real time detection of neurochemicals in realistically complex media such as cerebrospinal fluid.
+Dr. Rebecca LaiCHEMISTRY | Electrochemical sensors using biomolecules The Lai group creates electrochemical sensors on gold electrodes in which DNA or proteins change conformation upon binding to an analyte.
+The sensors are rapid, sensitive, cost-effective, and operationally convenient.
 REU students learn to prepare gold-plated screen-printed carbon electrodes, characterize them by SEM, study sensor response as a function of analyte concentration, and investigate matrix effects on sensor performance. |

 Funding